kurttheviking/bluecache/README.md

 ### API

-**cache(key, promiseFn)**
+**cache(key, dataFunction)**

 Attempts to get the current value of `key` from the cache.
 If the key exists, the "recently-used"-ness of the key is updated and the cached value is returned.
-If the key does not exist, the `promiseFn` is resolved to its underlying value before being set in the cache and returned.
+If the key does not exist, the `dataFunction` is executed and the returned Promise resolved to its underlying value before being set in the cache and returned.
 (To support advanced cases, the key can also be a Promise for a String.)

-If either `key` or `promiseFn` are missing, the cache instance returns a rejected promise.
+A rejected promise is returned if either `key` or `dataFunction` are missing.

 **cache.del(key)**